Isthmus sues Madison Police over records request

 Isthmus and the Wisconsin Institute for Law and Liberty are suing the Madison Police Department for failing to provide public documents the paper requested more than a year ago.

-Tom Kamenick, defense counsel and litigation manager for the Wisconsin Institute for Law and Liberty, says it was important to file a lawsuit in this case because the delay was so egregious.
+Tom Kamenick, deputy counsel and litigation manager for the Wisconsin Institute for Law and Liberty, says it was important to file a lawsuit in this case because the delay was so egregious.

 “In my years of working on open records cases, I come across this problem frequently — record custodians push off responding to record requests, sometimes out of honest desire to do other work first, sometimes out of malicious intent,” Kamenick says.
 “But whatever their motivations, it’s illegal under the law and they’re not held accountable for these delays often enough.
 We hope bringing an action like this spurs more custodians to respond immediately to requests as the law requires.”

-Note: Editor's note: This article original listed the wrong title for Tom Kamenick.
-He is deputy counsel and litigation manager for the Wisconsin Institute for Law and Liberty